xbeat/Machine-Learning/README.md

 Graph Reasoning with LLMs (GReaL) is an innovative approach to enhance the capabilities of Large Language Models (LLMs) by leveraging graph structures.
 This method aims to address common challenges faced by LLMs, such as hallucinations and outdated information, by grounding their knowledge in structured graph data.

+## Exploring Loss Landscapes in Machine Learning

+Understanding Loss Landscapes

+The loss landscape represents the error surface over which optimization occurs during neural network training.
+It's a high-dimensional space where each dimension corresponds to a model parameter, making visualization and interpretation challenging for deep neural networks.

 ## Key Concepts of Database Sharding with Python

 Introduction to Database Sharding